Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 _Can be Illegal_\
 _Value #(influence_value_range.at(0))-#(influence_value_range.at(1))_

-Influence cards must be traded openly and cannot be declined.
+Influence cards are played during the Trade phase to make another player trade with you.

 #pagebreak()
 === Social <social>